 5. Chocolate / Candy Melts in piping bag (need small amount only for adhesion)

-Twist the sandwiched Oreo cookie to split them, you will have 1 wafer with cream filling and 1 without cream filling.
+Twist the sandwiched Oreo cookie to split them, you will have 1 wafer with cream filling and 1 without the cream filling.

-To make one Bat Oreo Pop, we need 2 wafers with cream filling, and 1 wafer without filling.
+To make one Bat Oreo Pop, we need 2 wafers with cream filling and 1 wafer without filling.

 Cut the chocolate wafer that without the cream filling into half.
 Cut slowly to prevent the edge from chipping away.
-You can use serrated knife to saw it if you prefer this way.
+You can use a serrated knife to saw it if you prefer this way.
 Just in case you didn’t cut the wafer perfectly, you still have the extra wafer to cut again.

 To complete the Bat, pipe a horizontal line of chocolate and stick the almond silvers on.
-The bat has a vampire teeth now, how cute!
+The bat has vampire teeth now, how cute!

-If you are living in a warmer and humid country, you need to keep the cookies in air-tight container to prevent them from staling.
+If you are living in a warmer and humid country, you need to keep the cookies in an air-tight container to prevent them from staling.

 If you would like to challenge a more elaborated bat wings, you can try cut it with a “wave” shaped cookie cutters.